DataDog/pg_tracing/README.md

 ![nested_loop trace](https://gist.githubusercontent.com/bonnefoa/c4204828fff8ff1d4ed2b275fbbbdfaa/raw/313dd65703aba3a53da5eaacd1c447ef64ec7bef/nested_loop.png)

-pg_tracing is a PostgreSQL extension allows to generate server-side spans for distributed tracing.
+pg_tracing is a PostgreSQL extension that generates server-side spans for distributed tracing.

 When pg_tracing is active, it generates spans on sampled queries.
 To access these spans, the extension provides two ways:
 - `pg_tracing_consume_spans` and `pg_tracing_peek_spans` views output spans as a set of records